Congenital adrenal hyperplasia due to 3β-hydroxysteroid dehydrogenase deficiency

-Signs and symptoms

 Pathophysiology

 3β-HSD II mediates three parallel dehydrogenase/isomerase reactions in the adrenals that convert Δ4 to Δ5 steroids: pregnenolone to progesterone, 17α-hydroxypregnenolone to 17α-hydroxyprogesterone, and dehydroepiandrosterone (DHEA) to androstenedione.
 3β-HSD II also mediates an alternate route of testosterone synthesis from androstenediol in the testes.
 3β-HSD deficiency results in large elevations of pregnenolone, 17α-hydroxypregnenolone, and DHEA.

 However, complexity arises from the presence of a second 3β-HSD isoform (HSD3B1) coded by a different gene, expressed in the liver and placenta, and unaffected in 3β-HSD-deficient CAH.
 The presence of this second enzyme has two clinical consequences.
 First, 3β-HSD II can convert enough of the excess 17α-hydroxypregnenolone to 17α-hydroxyprogesterone to produce 17α-hydroxyprogesterone levels suggestive of common 21-hydroxylase deficient CAH.
 Measurement of the other affected steroids distinguishes the two.
 Second, 3β-HSD I can convert enough DHEA to testosterone to moderately virilize a genetically female fetus.